cwcohrs/S2LAI/README.md

 # Calculate Leaf Area Index from Sentinel-2 Imagery

 A companion R Shiny application for the publication **Cohrs, C.W., R.L.
 Cook, J.M.
 Gray, and T.J.
 Albaugh.
 (2020).
 Sentinel-2 Leaf Area Index Estimation for Pine Plantations in the Southeastern United States. *Remote Sensing*.
-12, 1406. doi.org/10.3390/rs12091406**
+12, 1406. [link to article](https://doi.org/10.3390/rs12091406)**

 Intended to give pine plantation managers in the Southeastern US a simple tool for assessing the LAI of their forests.